numpy/numpy/doc/source/glossary.rst

          >>> y
          array([3, 2, 4])

-   casting : {'no', 'equiv', 'safe', 'same_kind', 'unsafe'}, optional Controls what kind of data casting may occur during concatenation.
+   casting : Optional Controls what kind of data casting may occur during concatenation.

        ``no``: No casting is allowed.
 The data types should not be cast at all.
        Any mismatch in data types between the arrays being concatenated will